 Ancestor Worship Is Forbidden by God

-The first and the second commandments forbid the worship and veneration of anything other than God.
+The first and the second commandments forbid the worship and veneration of anything other than God the Creator of the heavens and the earth.
 The Lord commanded: “You shall have no other gods before Me.
 “You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them.
 For I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me, but showing mercy to thousands, to those who love Me and keep My commandments” (Exodus 20: 3-6).

 The Lord forbade the practices of Mediums and Sorcerers, who claim to contact the spirits of the dead because they are directly contacting demons (Leviticus 20:6, 27; Deuteronomy 18:10-11; Jeremiah 27:9-10).
 In fact, the Lord commanded that Mediums and Sorcerers should be destroyed for leading people astray (Exodus 22:18; 1 Samuel 28:3).

 The Bible teaches that “there is one God and one Mediator between God and men, the Man Christ Jesus, who gave Himself a ransom for all, to be testified in due time” (1 Timothy 2:5-6 also Hebrews 8:6, 9:15, 12:24).
 Only through Jesus, not through ancestor worship, can a sinner be reconciled to God (John 14:5–6; Romans 5:1–2).
 The Bible rules out the need of human mediators.
 Ancestor worship is forbidden in the Bible for it takes the place of the worship of true God – Creator, Redeemer and Mediator.